General Revenue Reimbursement for Statewide Allocated Costs

 Completing the General Revenue Reimbursement for Statewide Allocated Costs form and the Federal Fund Reimbursement Calculation form

-The General Revenue Reimbursement for Statewide Allocated Costs form must be completed by all agencies listed on Fiscal 2014 Agency Statewide Cost Allocation Plan by Method of Finance.
-To complete this form, agencies with federal funds must first complete the Federal Fund Reimbursement Calculation form.
-Completed form(s) are due Oct.
-29, 2013.
+The General Revenue Reimbursement for Statewide Allocated Costs PDF form must be completed by all agencies listed on Fiscal 2015 Agency Statewide Cost Allocation Plan by Method of Finance.
+To complete this form, agencies with federal funds must first complete the Federal Fund Reimbursement Calculation PDF form.
+Completed form(s) are due Dec.
+15, 2014.